Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 - a criminal case,

-- a family case (such as an application for a domestic violence injunction or a divorce),
+- a family case (such as an application for a domestic violence injunction or a divorce - see Help to deal with family problems),

-- a housing disrepair or housing possession case including mortgage possession,
+- a housing disrepair or housing possession case including mortgage possession - see Help to deal with housing problems,

-- injunctions (including court claims about anti-social behaviour)
+- about an injunction (including court claims about anti-social behaviour)

 - a medical accident case,